-Manfreds – The less-than-48-hour time bracket was not enough to experience all the gastronomic wonders Copenhagen has to offer, so I had to pick and choose.
-For my last “major” meal, I opted for Manfreds, operated by the team from chef Christian Puglise’s restaurant Relæ just across the street, a less formal wine bar–the first in Copenhagen dedicated to natural wines.
+Manfreds – The less-than-48-hour time bracket was not enough to experience all the gastronomic wonders Copenhagen offers, so I had to pick and choose.
+For my last “major” meal, I opted for Manfreds, operated by the team from chef Christian Puglise’s restaurant Relæ just across the street, an informal wine bar–the first in Copenhagen dedicated to natural wines.
 I had some small bites here accompanied by a glass of wine before catching the metro to the airport.
-I can’t wait to come back and sample everything else the city has to offer.
+I can’t wait to come back and sample everything else!.